yusufm/smallfactory/web/README.md

 ## API Integration

-The web UI directly imports and uses the Smallfactory core API:
+The web UI directly imports and uses the smallFactory core API:

 ```python
 from smallfactory.core.v1.inventory import (